• Skip to main content

 1. Hemoglobin A1c (HbA1c)

 What it is: Think ‘bird’s eye’ view.
 The HbA1c measures the percentage of red blood cells that have sugar attached to them.
 The higher the percentage, the higher the sugar level.
-Since red blood cells have an average 90 day lifespan, this test gives you an idea of how your blood sugars have been averaging over the past 3 months and there is little day-to-day variation.
+Since red blood cells have an average 90 day lifespan, this test gives you an idea of how your blood sugar levels have been averaging over the past 3 months.
+A1c has little day-to-day variation, as it’s an average over time.

 When to do it: Every 3-6 months depending on how well controlled your diabetes is.